Mihir-Ai-lab/mihir-ai-lab.github.io/solutions.md

 ---
 layout: single
+classes: wide
 title: "Infra That Works in the Real World"
 permalink: /solutions/
 author_profile: true
 ---

 # 🚀 Why Ostrich AI Exists

 Enterprise AI today struggles with three hard problems:

 - 📦 **Data is sensitive** (regulations are tightening)
 - 🔐 **Models are valuable** (IP must be protected)
 - 💸 **Infra is expensive** (cloud costs are unsustainable)

-At Ostrich AI, we’ve built a privacy-first, plug-and-play framework for **secure, compliant, and scalable AI deployments**—designed from day one to meet the real constraints of BFSI, GovTech, and HealthTech.
+At Ostrich AI, we’ve built a privacy-first, plug-and-play framework for **secure, compliant, and scalable AI deployments** — designed from day one to meet the real constraints of BFSI, GovTech, and HealthTech.

 ---